 Registering to vote 15 or more days before an election?

 Register at these locations:

-By mail (must be postmarked or delivered no later than 15 days before Election Day)
+- By U.S. mail (must be postmarked or delivered no later than 15 days before Election Day)

 Registering to vote 14 or fewer days before an election, including Election Day?